nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 #### Why you should use OOP
 - [x] :one: OOP will help you simplify your complex structure
 - [x] :two: You can use it across programs
-- [x] :three: You can set class-specific behaviour through polymorphism
+- [x] :three: You can set class-specific behavior through polymorphism
 - [x] :four: It will make debugging a braze